 The Finance & Fundraising Committee is a very active and engaged committee, whilst acknowledging the very busy lives of the members of this club.
 We try to tailor the events to suit club members and what we hope interests them.
 Recent fundraising events have included Estee Lauder warehouse sale, movie nights and several raffles throughout the year, including our annual membership breakfast raffle.
 We also raised funds through the sale of gourmet sausages, Entertainment books and gingerbread biscuits at Christmas.
-These activities have contributed a healthy sum to our coffers and with all our new members fresh new ideas can be implemented in 2013/2014.
+These activities have contributed a healthy sum to our coffers.

 Planning and Strategy

 We conduct planning sessions in February each year to formulate both our overall objectives and specific goals for the year ahead.
 Fellowship is a key focus to ensure connectivity with our club and members.